AymoneKouame/google-cloud-data-storage/README.md

 **OUTPUT**: List of files in the specified bucket or disk location.

+## `delete_saved_data()`
+Function to list data saved in the workspace bucket or in the disk.
+The inputs are as follows:

+**INPUTS**
+  - **'filename' (required)**: A string; the name of the file in the bucket or disk to delete, including file extension.
+  - 'bucket_or_disk' (default = 'bucket'): A string; Is the data located in the bucket or the disk?
+Enter 'bucket' or 'disk'.
+  - 'bucket' (default = bucket defined at initialization): A string of format `gs//yourbucketname` defining the bucket where the data is to list is.
+  - 'directory': A string.
+Which directory to use?
+If bucket_or_disk = 'bucket', the default is directory defined at initialization.
+If bucket_or_disk = 'disk', the default directory is the root disk directory.

+**OUTPUT**: List of files in the specified bucket or disk location.

 # Using `gc_data_storage`

 ### How to install the package?